A 97-year-old bridge? 250ft tall? On the way to Rainier National Park? Sounded like something we should check out.

 Where is the Fairfax Bridge?

-The Fairfax Bridge sits just south of Carbonado, WA (about 50 miles south of Seattle).
-It’s on Hwy 165 as you follow the Carbon river heading towards the Carbon River Ranger Station or Mowich Lake.
-Its 494ft length spans a steep, densely-wooded canyon and cars have to take turns going either direction due to it's narrow construction.
+The Fairfax Bridge sits just south of Carbonado, WA (about 50 miles south of Seattle) in Pierce County.
+It’s on Highway 165 as you follow the Carbon river heading towards the Carbon River Ranger Station or Mowich Lake.
+Its 494ft length spans a steep, densely-wooded canyon and cars have to take turns going either direction due to it’s narrow construction.

 A Unique Design